polkadot-fellows/RFCs/text/0117-unbrick-collective.md

 - Any other methods that shall be updated to accept `Unbrick` origin?
 - Any other requirements to become a member?
 - We would like to keep this simple, so no funding support from the Polkadot treasury.
-But do we want to compensate the members somehow? i.e. Allow parachain teams to donate to the collective
+But do we want to compensate the members somehow? i.e. Allow parachain teams to donate to the collective.
+- We hope SPREE/JAM would be carefully audited for miss-use risks before being
+  provided to parachain teams, but could the unbrick collective have an elections
+  that warranted trust beyond sudo powers?
+- An auditing framework/collective makes sense parachain code upgrades, but
+   could also strengthen the unbrick collective.
 - Do we want to have this collective offer additional technical support to help bricked parachains? i.e. help debug the code, create the rescue plan, create postmortem report, provide resources on how to avoid getting bricked